 We send our thoughts out to those affected by this virus and give thanks to everyone on the front line who are working tirelessly to combat the spread and look for the vaccine.

 Just a reminder, many countries and destinations rely solely on tourism for revenue.
-If we stop coming to visit, many of the operators of these beautiful paradises may no longer exist.
+If we stop visiting, many of the operators of these beautiful paradises may no longer exist.
 Ensure your decision to travel or cancel your travels is based on reliable information from trusted sources.
 In a time when the news is reported as events are happening, we must all be responsible for reading, believing, and disseminating information.

 Let us know if you have questions or concerns by contacting us at firstname.lastname@example.org.